Flag

 History

 The New Zealand Medical Corps was founded in 1908, as the New Zealand Government sought to rebuild the Defence Force and improve its governance.
-The new structure was a step-change that prepared medical elements for difficult assignments during the First World War, including the Anzac contribution to the Gallipoli campaign, and the fighting at Passchendaele during the Third Battle of Ypres.
-To meet the scale of personnel deployments to the First World War the New Zealand Dental Corps and the New Zealand Nursing Corps were established early in 1915.
+The new structure improved standards and training, preparing medical elements for difficult assignments during the First World War, including the Anzac contribution to the Gallipoli campaign, and the fighting at Passchendaele during the Third Battle of Ypres.
+To meet the scale of the First World War deployments the New Zealand Dental Corps and the New Zealand Nursing Corps were established early in 1915.

 These structures served the NZDF throughout the Second World War and subsequent conflicts.
 Royal titles were granted from the late 1940s onwards.

-In the 2010s NZDF medical units came under joint command, under the Joint Support Group, while retaining Corps and service identities.
+In the 2010s NZDF medical units came under the Joint Support Group, to co-ordinate resources across the three services, and under the governance of the Defence Health Directorate.
+Corps and service identities were retained.

 Corps Royal Titles and Annual Celebrations